 A marketplace that needed rapid expansion

-Laced is an authenticated sneaker and fashion marketplace - every item gets verified by their in-house team before it reaches the buyer.
-By 2023, they'd cleared £100 million in sales and expanded well beyond sneakers.
+Laced is an authenticated sneaker and fashion marketplace where every item gets verified by their in-house team before it reaches the buyer.
+By 2023, they'd cleared £100 million in sales and had a hard deadline to expand into Europe.

 We'd built the original platform back in 2018.
 It did the job well, but the architecture assumed a single market: UK buyers, UK sellers, one currency, one language.
-When Laced decided to expand into Europe, that assumption was embedded in everything.
-After five years of fast growth, the original architecture had become a constraint — a textbook legacy modernisation challenge.
-Shipping logic, pricing, product listings, even the way the admin tools worked.
-You couldn't just add a French version - the whole system needed upgrading.
+That assumption was now embedded in everything - shipping logic, pricing, product listings, even the way the admin tools worked.
+A textbook legacy modernisation challenge.

-Laced launched their European expansion in summer 2023 and now ships globally.
-Not a UK site with a European skin bolted on - a genuinely multi-market platform.
+Laced launched their European expansion in summer 2023 - on deadline, on a live platform, without a single day of downtime.
+Not a UK site with a European skin bolted on, but a genuinely multi-market platform supporting multiple currencies, languages, and shipping territories.

 Is your platform's architecture holding back growth?
 See how we modernise legacy applications.